-There are many circumstances where men may face the prospect of losing their fertility.
+There are many circumstances where people may face the prospect of losing their fertility.

-Sperm cryobanking has given men the opportunity to preserve their fertility and to look forward to having a family in the future.
+Sperm cryobanking has given people the opportunity to preserve their fertility and to look forward to having a family in the future.

 Reasons for Banking Sperm